FortiGate

 next

-The expectation is: that all routes coming through the SD-WAN member 3 should have a priority of 10 or 20.
+The expectation is that all routes coming through the SD-WAN member 3 should have a priority of 10 or 20.

-That condition to be satisfied is necessary that:
+The condition to be satisfied is that:

 1. The member is UP and monitored.